SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us002/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a job
+    * a job name
-    * a designation
+    * ?? a designation ??
-    * an informal description
+    * ?? an informal description ??
-    * a technical description
+    * ?? a technical description ??
     * ??? an estimated base salary ???

 * Selected data:
     * a jobs category

 **Output Data:**
 * List of professions added to the system
 * (In)Success of the operation